Midsummer is finally here.

 READ: [Recipe] The Big Swedish Midsummer Menu

-- FOOD: Although the food might not be as important on Midsummer as the drinks or dancing around the maypole, it’s still the best time to enjoy all the components of Sweden’s fresh summer cuisine.
-Packed with seafood in different shapes and forms – you’ll typically see different kinds of pickled herring, boiled new potatoes with fresh dill, salmon, smörgåstårta, and more.
-For dessert, chances are that you’ll be enjoying a classic Swedish strawberry cake or fresh berries with whipped cream.
+FOOD: While the main focus of Midsummer may primarily be on drinks and dancing around the maypole, it is still an ideal occasion to indulge in the delightful elements of Sweden’s fresh summer cuisine.
+Bursting with a variety of seafood delicacies, you can expect to find an assortment of pickled herring, boiled new potatoes adorned with fresh dill, salmon, smörgåstårta, and other delectable dishes.
+For dessert, it is highly likely that you will be enjoying a classic Swedish strawberry cake or fresh berries accompanied by whipped cream.

-- LEGENDS: Midsummer is a time of mystery and magic.
+LEGENDS: Midsummer is a time of mystery and magic.
 There’s a traditional belief that if a girl picks 7 different flowers during the midsummer night and puts them underneath her pillow, she will dream of her future husband.
 Legend also has it that the night of midsummer eve is a magical time for love.
-Although Swedes are usually not the typical spiritual or religious types, many can probably still attest to the magic of midsummer and the ancient traditions that focus on love during this weekend.
-In fact, until very recently the end of March was the period of time when most Swedes were born.
+Although Swedes are usually not the spiritual or religious types, many can attest to the captivating magic of midsummer and the ancient traditions that emphasize love during this weekend.
+In fact, until recently, the end of March held the record for the highest number of births in Sweden.
 Midsummer undoubtedly being the culprit.

 How are you planning to celebrate this year’s Midsummer?
 Share your plans in the comments below!